Italy Study Trip Itinerary

 Monday, November 30: Rome with Paul

 Our final leg of the trip takes us back to Rome where we focus on Paul’s final days.
-We will visit the Abbey of the Three Fountains, where later tradition says Paul was beheaded, and the Basilica of St. Paul Outside the Walls, where Paul is said to be buried.
+We will visit Ostia Antica, the ancient port of Rome where the Tiber empties into the Mediterranean Sea, the Abbey of the Three Fountains, where later tradition says Paul was beheaded, and the Basilica of St. Paul Outside the Walls, where Paul is said to be buried.
 After lunch we will head underground to the Catacombs of Saint Callisto along the Appian Way, which testifies to the burial practices of our Christian ancestors, and then St. Paolo Alla Regola, an approximate location where Paul lived while under house-arrest in Rome from approximately 60-62 AD.
 Dinner and overnight in Rome.

 Tuesday, December 1: Vatican City

 Today we take in Vatican City, a country within the city of Rome.
-After breakfast, we will check out of our hotel and go to this amazing area.
 Functioning as the center of the Roman Catholic Church, the area boasts St. Peter’s Basilica, the largest church building in the world, whose dome was designed by Michelangelo.
 After visiting the Vatican Museum and the Sistine Chapel, we will enter the interior of the church where we can see Michaelangelo’s “Pieta”.
 In the afternoon, we will enjoy free time at the Christmas market in Piazza Navona, which was once a stadium built by Emperor Domitian.
 In the evening, we will enjoy a final dinner together.
 Overnight in Rome.

-*Itinerary subject to change, pending final availability, or necessary adjustments
+*Itinerary subject to change, pending final group size, or necessary adjustments